eddiethedean/strum/docs/basic-usage.md

 # Basic Usage Guide

-This guide covers the fundamental features of `strum` with practical examples.
+This guide covers the fundamental features of `stringent` with practical examples.

 ## Field-Level Parsing